klimanyusuf/data2bot/README.md

 # data2bot
-Write a genertic program that:
-- Reads a JSON file similar to what's present in this location (./data/)
-- Sniffs the schema of the JSON file
+run the file main.py to display output of the code
-- Dumps the output in (./schema/)
+The main.py file